NetApp/beegfs/roles/beegfs_client/README.md

 Notes:
 * Specifying `sysMgmtdHost` in `beegfs_client_config` is not supported since it is has to be configured elsewhere.
 * Specifying `connInterfacesFile` in `beegfs_client_config` is supported, though unnecessary as specifying `connInterfaces` will generate a file and populate this automatically.
+* By default the role will attempt to mount all BeeGFS filesystems listed in `beegfs_client_mounts` every time it runs unless `mounted: False`, in which case it will ensure that file system is unmounted.

 Tuning recommendations when mounting BeeGFS
 -------------------------------------------